The Mark of Zorro chapter 4 Swords clash and Pedro explains

 Copyright Status Public domain in the USA.

 Gonzales whirled at the word, and his blade came up.
-He saw that Zorro had drawn his sword, and that he was holding the pistol in his left hand high above his head.
+He saw that had drawn his sword, and that he was holding the pistol in his left hand high above his head.
 Moreover, Señor Zorro was chuckling still, and the sergeant became infuriated.
 The blades clashed.

 had been accustomed to battling with men who gave ground when they pleased and took it when they could, who went this way and that seeking an advantage, now advancing, now retreating, now swinging to left or right as their skill directed them.

 But here he faced a man who fought in quite a different way.
-For Zorro, it appeared, was as if rooted to one spot and unable to turn his face in any other direction.
+For Señor Zorro, it appeared, was as if rooted to one spot and unable to turn his face in any other direction.
 He did not give an inch, nor did he advance, nor step to either side.

 Gonzales attacked furiously, as was his custom, and he found the point of his blade neatly parried.
 He used more caution then and tried what tricks he knew, but they seemed to avail him nothing.
 He attempted to pass around the man before him, and the other’s blade drove him back.
-He tried a retreat, hoping to draw the other out, but Zorro stood his ground and forced Gonzales to attack again.
+He tried a retreat, hoping to draw the other out, but Señor stood his ground and forced Gonzales to attack again.
 As for the highwayman, he did naught except put up a defense.

-Anger got the better of Gonzales then, for he knew the corporal was jealous of him, and that the tale of this fight would be told to all the pueblo to-morrow, and so travel up and down the length of El Camino Real.
+Anger got the better of Gonzales then, for he knew the corporal was jealous of him, and that the tale of this fight would be told to all the to-morrow, and so travel up and down the length of El Camino Real.

-He attacked furiously, hoping to drive Zorro off his feet and make an end of it.
+He attacked furiously, hoping to drive Señor off his feet and make an end of it.
 But he found that his attack ended as if against a stone wall, his blade was turned aside, his breast crashed against that of his antagonist, and Señor Zorro merely threw out his chest and hurled him back half a dozen steps.

 “Fight, señor!”
-Zorro said.
+Señor said.

 “Fight yourself, cutthroat and thief!” the exasperated sergeant cried.
 “Don’t stand like a piece of the hills, fool!
 Is it against your religion to take a step?”